phobos/phobos_db_checkpoint/README.md

 ### <a name="setup"></a> Setup

-PhobosDBCheckpoint exposes a CLI to help you setup your project, assuming an [already configured phobos project](https://github.com/klarna/phobos#usage-standalone-apps).
+Phobos DB Checkpoint exposes a CLI to help you setup your project, assuming an [already configured phobos project](https://github.com/klarna/phobos#usage-standalone-apps).
 Example:

 ```sh
 # run this command inside your app directory